bigdatabigheart/Datasets/PublicData/Epilepsy/UciEpilepticSeizureRecognition/README.md

 2- They recorder the EEG from the area where the tumor was located

-All subjects falling in classes 2, 3, 4, and 5 are subjects who did not have epileptic seizure
+All subjects falling in classes 2, 3, 4, and 5 are subjects who did not have an epileptic seizure

 1- Recording of seizure activity